Samantha Joyce - Registered Member BACP Accredited Counselling Psychotherapist

 Areas my practice covers:

-£30 - Counselling for adults - 50 Minute Session (including the initial consultation)
+£35 - Counselling for adults - 50 Minute Session

-Payments are made in cash, including the initial assessment session.
+Payments are made via bank transfer or in cash, including the initial assessment session.

 This is also paid at the time of the initial assessment session and secures your regular timeslot.